Top Account Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: How would you prioritize your tasks?
+• Question: How do you handle competition?

 What the interviewer is looking for:

-• - Ability to prioritize tasks
+• - Ability to work with others

 What the interviewer is looking for: